 Wow – bad idea.
-Just say no. Vaccines have become more and more toxic over the years and are now basically pure poison, causing WAY more harmful side effects than the ultra-slim chance of protecting you from the flu-like they are supposed to.
+Just say no. Vaccines have become more and more toxic over the years and are now basically poison, causing WAY more harmful side effects than the ultra-slim chance of protecting you from the flu-like they are supposed to.

-The vaccine effectiveness against influenza for the 2017/2018 seasonal flu vaccines was just 36 percent, meaning for a vast majority of people, it offered no protection at all, but the chances of adverse side effects was MUCH higher than 36 percent.
+The vaccine effectiveness against influenza for the 2017/2018 seasonal flu vaccines was just 36 percent, meaning for a vast majority of people, it offered no protection at all, but the chances of adverse side effects were MUCH higher than 36 percent.

 In fact, there’s plenty of evidence suggesting flu vaccinations render you more susceptible to illness, both in that season and the following one.

 3/3/21 addition/edit: And then there are the current “vaccines” authorized (not approved) by the FDA under Emergency Use Authorization laws.
 The two main ones at this point are the Pfizer and Moderna options, both of which are still experimental, using a new technology (mRNA) that has not been fully tested yet.
 These two are technically experimental gene therapies, not vaccines, as are traditionally designed, so we don’t know the effects of them yet.
 In other words, every person who receives it is part of phase three in the experiment…